 At this point, we need to investigate an RTF file.
 We’ll use rtfobj from oletools to inspect the file:

-You can find more information about the tools and techniques to analyze malicious Office files by checking out our previous blog.
+In my previous blog about analyzing malicious Office files, you can find more information about the tools and techniques for files like RTF.
 From the output of rtfobj we learn that the extracted RTF file exploited CVE-2017-11882 – a known vulnerability in Microsoft Equation Editor that enables code execution.
 Since Microsoft patched this vulnerability, this particular attack would only be effective if a user failed to keep their software updated.
-Now, we can either continue investigating the shellcode located in the RTF file or upload the original PDF to Intezer Analyze that will automatically execute all the steps we just did and on top of that provide a classification of the threat executed by the PDF.
+Now, we can either continue investigating the shellcode located in the RTF file or upload the original PDF to Intezer to will automatically execute all the steps we just did and on top of that provide a classification of the threat executed by the PDF.

 The results of the analysis can be seen in the screenshot below: